 I just started working at MEIS in New York City, and although the city itself is amazing, I wanted to explore a little more the surroundings, this is why, last weekend I went upstate, to a small town by the Hudson River called Cold Spring.
 It was very nice and familiar.
 It seemed to be more of a summer getaway place than a winter one, so most of the restaurants and shops were closed.
 Still, I enjoyed it a lot and will definitely go back the following spring/summer!

 After lunch, I took a free shuttle bus to the Magazine Italian Art Museum, which features a collection named “Arte Povera: From the Olnick Spanu Collection”.
 The museum was completed in June 2017, and is designed by the Spanish architect Miguel Quismondo -who previously collaborated with renowned Spanish architect Alberto Campo Baeza in the design and construction of the Olnick Spanu House.

 From Beacon, I took the train back to the city.
-It was an amazing day trip and not as cold as one might think!
+It was an amazing getaway to upstate NY and not as cold as one might think!